fuze-ac/docs/TOKENOMICS-GOVERNANCE-COMPLIANCE-PAPERS/20-FUZE_BOARD_SURFBOARD_MIGRATION_PUBLIC.md

 ### 6.5 Custody and Exchange Positions

-Some eligible holders may have held BOARD / Surfboard through exchanges, custodians, contracts, pools, staking systems, or liquidity positions.
+Some eligible BOARD / Surfboard holders may have held assets through exchanges, custodians, contracts, pools, staking systems, or liquidity positions.

 These positions can require different evidence.